The short, quick answer is NO, Oregon is NOT a community property state. But what does that actually mean?

 What is Community Property Vs Equitable Distribution?

 Though the regions to the north and south of us both take the community property approach, they’re actually in the minority.
-Only nine of the fifty states—and Alaska by agreement—in the union adhere to community property statutes.
-The rest practice equitable distribution and Oregon falls into this category.
+Only nine of the 50 states in the union—and Alaska by agreement—adhere to community property statutes.
+The rest practice equitable distribution.
+Oregon falls into this category.

 Community property states view all property and debts acquired during a marriage as belonging equally to both spouses.
 The law presumes joint ownership, no matter who acquired a particular asset.

 As opposed to community property states, equitable distribution views the property as belonging to the individual spouse who earned it.
-When it comes to divorce, no set rules for the division of property exist, but the court divides the assets between both parties in a fair and equitable manner.
+When it comes to divorce, no set rules for the division of property exist.
+The court divides the assets between both parties in a fair and equitable manner.
 The two sides sit down, usually with attorneys, judges, or mediators, to determine the ideal way to split up the marital property.